Orbital Sciences cargo ship arrives at space station

 CAPE CANAVERAL, Florida Orbital Sciences Corp, one of two companies hired by U.S. space agency NASA to make supply runs to the International Space Station, delivered its first cargo ship on Sunday, a NASA TV broadcast showed.

 Space station flight engineer Mike Hopkins used the outpost's 60-foot-long (18 meter) robotic arm to pluck a Cygnus freighter capsule from orbit at 6:08 a.m.
-EST (1108 GMT) as the two ships sailed 264 miles (425 km) over the Indian Ocean, northeast of Madagascar.
+EST as the two ships sailed 264 miles over the Indian Ocean, northeast of Madagascar.

 "A big sigh of relief for Orbital," said astronaut and NASA TV commentator Catherine "Cady" Coleman from Mission Control in Houston.